 Digestion and regularity

-Fiber helps keep the digestive tract healthy and promotes regularity.
-Chickpeas are a good source of fiber.
+Fiber helps keep the digestive tract healthy and promotes regularity and ease.
+Chickpeas and other legumes are a good source of fiber.

 Weight management and satiety

 Dietary fibers function as bulking agents in the digestive system.
 Bulking agents increase the feeling of fullness after eating, and protein has the same effect.

 Feeling fuller for longer after eating can help reduce the appetite and lower a person’s caloric intake.

 Pulses, such as chickpeas, contain both insoluble and soluble fiber, which can delay stomach emptying and slow the rate at which digested food travels through the small intestine, according to a